Wool Bedding Benefits

 When buying mattresses or furniture for longterm use, it is best to stay away from foams and upgrade to chemical free latex or coconut fiber for their natural toxin free properties and reduced environmental footprint.
 However, if you prefer the feel of foam, we have the best and most durable gel swirled soy based memory foams on the market.
 The Futon Shop suggests these alternatives because PBDEs aren't bound to foam (or plastic, when they're used in electronics) so as it ages and wears with use these harmful agents break down and get released into air your your family breathes.
 These chemicals when separated bind to dust are easily absorbed into your system everyday.

-We suggest our Organic Latex Wool Mattress Firm to avoid PBDE's from foam or our Back Care Plus Natural Wool Futon Mattress with wool and ecofriendly soybean oil foam for a product with less petrochemicals.
+We suggest our Dunlop Latex Wool Mattress Firm to avoid PBDE's from foam or our Back Care Plus Natural Wool Futon Mattress with wool and ecofriendly soybean oil foam for a product with less petrochemicals.

 Superior Wool Quality

 With a manufacturer like The Futon Shop, who has been buying wool directly for over 40 years, you can find the best price for superior quality products.
 We get our wool in raw form and garnet bails ourselves, this means we are able to check for impurities before it has been processed & Sorted!

 Why We Always Garnett (Carding) Our Own Wool

 Carding is a mechanical process that disentangles, cleans and intermixes fibers to produce a continuous web or sliver suitable for subsequent processing.
 This is achieved by passing the fibers between differentially moving surfaces covered with card clothing.
 Garnetting (also known as carding) breaks up locks and unorganized clumps of fiber and then aligns the individual fibers to be parallel with each other.
 In preparing wool fiber for spinning, carding is the step that comes after teasing.